kristian-ebstrup/configs/README.md

 $ pipx install jedi-language-server
 $ pipx ensurepath
 ```
 pipx is a "global" variant of pip, and allows access to jedi-language-server across all virtual environments.
+In case of setting up Neovim on a remote server (e.g. Sophia), `sudo` is not an option, and each virtual environment needs to have jedi-language-server installed.

 To set-up Black, create a virtual environment for Neovim:
 ```bash